woblerr/pgbackrest_exporter/README.md

       --prom.port="9854"      Port for prometheus metrics to listen on.
       --prom.endpoint="/metrics"
                               Endpoint used for metrics.
+      --prom.web-config=""    [EXPERIMENTAL] Path to config yaml file that can enable TLS or authentication.
       --collect.interval=600  Collecting metrics interval in seconds.
       --backrest.config=""    Full path to pgBackRest configuration file.
       --backrest.config-include-path=""